 Hudson Yards Observation Deck – Edge

-In March of 2020, Hudson Yards will open up its new observation deck called “Edge”.
+Since March 11, Hudson Yards will have opened up its new observation deck called “Edge”.
 It will be located inside The Shops at Hudson Yards and will be the tallest outdoor viewing platform in the western hemisphere.
 The Hudson Yards observation deck will have glass floors so you can see the city streets beneath you which is very similar to the Skydeck in Chicago.
 It’s another great feature of the always-changing skyline of Manhattan.

 With the Hudson Yards observation deck just about to open, It was most recently announced that One Vanderbilt will also have an observation deck in Midtown.
 That makes it three observation deck in this part of the city.
 It will be in Midtown’s soon-to-be tallest office building.
 The viewing platforms will be located on the 57th-59th floors.
 Stay tuned as more details emerge!

 I'm a true New York fan!
 Not only have I visited the city over 20 times but also have I spent several months here at a time.
 On this blog, I want to share everything I have learned and discovered, so you can have the best time in the greatest city in the world!